Reclaiming doctors’ time with AI-assisted rota management

 RotaPal

 On paper, these all looked like comprehensive, modern tools.
-In reality, app store reviews told stories of clunky processes, missing features and frustrating interactions.
+In reality, app store reviews told stories of clunky processes, missing features and frustrating interactions like frozen screens or duplicate content.
 It became clear that the issue wasn’t a lack of solutions, rather a lack of learnability, relevance and usability.

 Before speaking to users, I conducted an in-depth analysis of five popular medical rota software solutions.